Stereographic projection: Geology

 Researchers in structural geology are concerned with the orientations of planes and lines for a number of reasons.
 The foliation of a rock is a planar feature that often contains a linear feature called lineation.
 Similarly, a fault plane is a planar feature that may contain linear features such as slickensides.

 These orientations of lines and planes at various scales can be plotted using the methods of the Visualization of lines and planes section above.
 As in crystallography, planes are typically plotted by their poles.
 Unlike crystallography, the southern hemisphere is used instead of the northern one (because the geological features in question lie below the Earth's surface).
 In this context the stereographic projection is often referred to as the equal-angle lower-hemisphere projection.
 The equal-area lower-hemisphere projection defined by the Lambert azimuthal equal-area projection is also used, especially when the plot is to be subjected to subsequent statistical analysis such as density contouring.

+Rock mechanics

+The stereographic projection is one of the most widely used methods for evaluating rock slope stability.
+It allows for the representation and analysis of three-dimensional orientation data in two dimensions.
+Kinematic analysis within stereographic projection is used to assess the potential for various modes of rock slope failures—such as plane, wedge, and toppling failures—which occur due to the presence of unfavorably oriented discontinuities.
+This technique is particularly useful for visualizing the orientation of rock slopes in relation to discontinuity sets, facilitating the assessment of the most likely failure type.
+For instance, plane failure is more likely when the strike of a discontinuity set is parallel to the slope, and the discontinuities dip towards the slope at an angle steep enough to allow sliding, but not steeper than the slope itself.

+Additionally, some authors have developed graphical methods based on stereographic projection to easily calculate geometrical correction parameters—such as those related to the parallelism between the slope and discontinuities, the dip of the discontinuity, and the relative angle between the discontinuity and the slope—for rock mass classifications in slopes, including slope mass rating (SMR) and rock mass rating.